-- ACTA has bypassed established multilateral forums, such as WIPO and the WTO, which are based on democratic principles and openness; with clear procedural guarantees. - ACTA was negotiated behind closed doors, leaving out most developing countries, with little democratic accountability at UN, EU or national level. - ACTA seeks to create a new institution out of an opaque process, the "ACTA Committee," without defining the guarantees or obligations for this new body to operate in an open, transparent, and inclusive manner that provides for public scrutiny.2 - The unelected "ACTA Committee" will be responsible for the implementation and interpretation of the Agreement, and will even be able to propose amendments to the agreement after it is adopted without any public accountability.3 - To date, no party to ACTA has provided public access to the negotiating documents, which are necessary to interpret the many ambiguous and unclear elements of the text.4 - The Commission did not carry out any impact assessment specifically on ACTA, but reused old ones produced for the Intellectual Property Enforcement Directives (I and II).
+- ACTA has bypassed established multilateral forums, such as WIPO and the WTO, which are based on democratic principles and openness; with clear procedural guarantees.
+Multilateral diplomacy will not survive if developed countries simply ignore agreed forums whenever they do not get their way. - ACTA was negotiated behind closed doors, leaving out most developing countries, with little democratic accountability at UN, EU or national level. - ACTA seeks to create a new institution out of an opaque process, the "ACTA Committee," without defining the guarantees or obligations for this new body to operate in an open, transparent, and inclusive manner that provides for public scrutiny.2 - The unelected "ACTA Committee" will be responsible for the implementation and interpretation of the Agreement, deciding the meaning of the very vague wording after the Parliament have given their approval.3 - To date, no party to ACTA has provided full public access to the negotiating documents, which are necessary to interpret the many ambiguous and unclear elements of the text.
+US business did have access to some documents, on condition that they sign a non-disclosure agreement.
+The European Commission still argues that there was and is no secrecy surrounding ACTA.4 - The Commission did not carry out any impact assessment specifically on ACTA, but reused old ones produced for the Intellectual Property Enforcement Directives (I and II), despite the wider range of measures proposed in ACTA.
 No impact assessment on the impact on fundamental rights, particularly in relation to third countries, which will often not have the same privacy, free speech and rule of law safeguards as in the EU, was undertaken. - 2.
 Chapter V Article 36 ACTA. - 3.
 Article 36.2 ACTA.